Here is a look at the life of actor and producer Michael Douglas.

 1988 - Wins the Academy Award for Best Actor for “Wall Street.”

-November 7, 2003 - The High Court orders Hello! magazine to pay Catherine Zeta Jones and Michael Douglas £14,600 (about $24,000) in damages for publishing unauthorized photographs of their wedding.
+November 7, 2003 - The High Court orders Hello! magazine to pay Zeta-Jones and Douglas £14,600 (about $24,000) in damages for publishing unauthorized photographs of their wedding.

-August 2010 - Begins eight weeks of chemotherapy and radiation to treat a Stage 4 cancerous tumor.
+August 2010 - Is diagnosed with throat cancer and begins eight weeks of chemotherapy and radiation to treat a Stage 4 cancerous tumor.

 January 2011 - Douglas announces in a “Today Show” interview that his cancerous tumor is gone.